adjstreams/twitch-user-notes/docs/smoketest.md

 # Smoketest: Selector Drift Detection

-Twitch changes its UI often.
+Twitch could change its UI.
 This extension uses a nightly smoketest to detect when selectors break — before users complain.

 ---